 - The APPIC Program Code for SNAMHS "forensic" track is 2323-15.

 Click here to download the NV-PIC Internship Brochure: 2020-2021 Brochure

 Click here for Frequently Asked Questions by applicants at the interviews: Frequently Asked Questions

 Applying to NV-PIC

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Training Director, Dr. Sean Dodge (firstname.lastname@example.org).
-Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.
+Questions regarding NV-PIC or the application and interview process may be directed to Dr. Emily Slife, NV-PIC’s Training Director [DPBHNVPIC@health.nv.gov, (702) 486-0711].
+Site-specific information also can be directed to the Site Directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is not currently accredited by the APA.
-NV-PIC submitted its self-study to APA as part of its application for accreditation in March 2016, and a site visit was completed in May 2017.
+NV-PIC is fully accredited by the American Psychological Association.
+NV-PIC has been accredited since May 18, 2017.
 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

-NV-PIC is a participating member of APPIC and participates in the APPIC match.
+NV-PIC is a proud member of APPIC and participates in the APPIC match (#2323).
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Member information through the APPIC online directory can be found here.